Implant Supported DenturesPort Charlotte, FL

 When it is time for the implant procedure, we will have you come back in and numb your gums and provide you with anesthesia.
 Typically, we will then place four small implants under your gum line.
 These implants will serve as anchors that your new set of teeth can attach to.
 Once they are firmly in place, we can snap in your dentures.
 These implants are an alternative to simply hoping your dentures stay in place or using adhesive to ensure they do.
 With implants to secure to, your teeth will not fall out, even if you are going on a run or eating pizza.
 For more information, call our Port Charlotte, FL dental office at 941-676-9225.

-Check out what others are saying about our implant supported denture services on Yelp: Implant Supported Dentures Port Charlotte
+Check out what others are saying about our implant supported denture services on Google: Implant Supported Dentures Port Charlotte

 Frequently Asked Questions About Implant Supported Dentures